"The church needs to be more involved in blended family ministry."

-A Great Follow-up Study: The Remarriage Checkup book has a free PDF study guide for group discussion.
+A Great Follow-up Study: The Smart Stepfamily Marriage book has a free PDF study guide for group discussion.
 This is a great follow-up study to The Smart Stepfamily DVD.

 For further reading and ministry preparation: 1) If you are a counselor, check out our Counselor Quick Links; 2) Pick up a copy of Divorce & Remarriage in the Church by David Instone-Brewer.
 This resource discusses theological and pastoral matters related to remarriage and stepfamily ministry.

 In addition to the above resources, a complete listing of recommended web, book, and curriculum resources for stepfamilies and stepfamily ministries has been compiled for you.
 Find it here.

 Contact us today about the possibility of hosting a conference.
 Together, you can make a difference in the lives of God's people.

 Just a note of encouragement.
 We started our stepfamily ministry in the fall of 2002.
 We have twenty or so couples who attend on a somewhat regular basis on Sundays and for monthly social activities.
 We have used your book to teach class a class for several months.
 We also used the book for a six week workshop as an outreach program.
 Several non-churched families attended the workshop and have started to attend the Sunday morning class.

 Many of our families have changed so much of what they do and how they act because of you and your book.
 Thank you so much.
 Marriages have been saved and even more important, some lives are being opened up by the Holy Spirit.